nyunesu/nyunesu.github.io/_pages/self-advice.md

-- **Wake up & play**
+- **A fresh pair of eyes**

-  *As soon as you take a huge break from your game, wake-up or something similar, let someone else play in front of you and observe as a spectator, you might notice issues you haven't before because you were so immersed in your own screen.*
+  *Take a long break and before getting back to the development let someone else play in front of you while you observe as a spectator, you might notice issues you haven’t before because you were so immersed in your screen.*

 - **Make it easy to learn, but hard to master**

   *Have your core mechanics ready as soon as possible and use the extra time to identify their difficulty factors.
 This gives you more time to tweak and explore them.
-Remember of the [4:44 rule](https://youtu.be/lPyYZjCQ0Is).*
+Remember of [4:44 rule](https://youtu.be/lPyYZjCQ0Is).*

 - **Form follows function**

-  *One of the ways you can make your game easy to learn is by explaining your rules through form.
+  *One of the ways you can make your game easy to learn is by explaining your rules through the form.
 Use visuals & sounds to shape your rules.*

 - **Turn on the big picture mode**

-  *It's easy to get lost and "waste" a bunch of time in tiny details, look for the changes that'll have the higher time/result value.*
+  *It’s easy to get lost and “waste” a bunch of time in tiny details, look for the changes that’ll have a higher time/result value.*

 - **Optional challenges**

-  *Players enjoy challenging themselves, try to throw some optional challenges/shortcuts alongside the game and let themselves impose the difficult they want to play.
-Have a multiple ways to overcome a challenge while keeping in mind the minimum and maximum difficulty for each one.*
+  *Players enjoy challenging themselves, try to throw some optional challenges/shortcuts alongside the game, and let themselves impose the difficult they want to play.
+Have multiple ways to overcome a challenge while keeping in mind the minimum and maximum difficulty for each one.*